 Key Function Backspace key This key moves the cursor one space to the left and deletes the character at this position.
-Enter Key (Return, Enter, Line Feed ("New Line") The return or enter key is used mainly to terminate a command line in the Enter operating system; that is, the command you have entered is executed when you press this key.
+Enter Key (Return, Enter, Line Feed ("New Line") Enter The return or enter key is used mainly to terminate a command line in the operating system; that is, the command you have entered is executed when you press this key.
 For other uses of this key, please refer to the user manual of the relevant user program.
-CAPS LOCK Key Caps 🎵 If you press this key, the middle LED at the top right-hand corner of your keyboard lights up.
-All upper case characters and other characters are output normally.
+CAPS LOCK Key Caps If you press this key, the middle LED at the top right-hand corner of your keyboard lights up.
+All letters are output as upper case letters and the numbers as special characters.
 If you want to type lower case letters in this position, you must first press the shift key.
 If you are using an international keyboard, you cancel this function by pressing the CAPS LOCK key again.
 The LED then goes out.
 If you have a German keyboard, you must press the shift \$ key to cancel this function.
-NUM Key With these keys F_n+ ^ NUM, the emulated numeric block is switched from the alphanumeric keyboard to numeric keys.
+Num NUM Key With these keys $F_n$ + ^ NUM , the emulated numeric block is switched from the alphanumeric keyboard to numeric keys.
 The LED display lights up.
 Press this key again to return to cursor control.
-Scroll-Lock-Taste Monitor scrolling is either enabled or disabled with this key.
+Scroll Scroll-Lock-Taste Monitor scrolling is either enabled or disabled with this key.
 Tab Key This moves the cursor depending on the selected tabulator positions.
-"Fn" Special Key (combination key) In conjunction with a second key (key combination), you activate other key codes for special applications with this key.
+"Fn" Special Key (combination key) Fn In conjunction with a second key (key combination), you activate other key codes for special applications with this key.
 This key is also used to emulate the numeric keypad (Figure 2-3 Numeric Keypad).
 CTRL Key (combination key) Ctrl This key is only used in combination with other keys.
 For example, you press CTRL + ALT + Delete to reset and restart the operating system.
 For other uses of this key, please refer to the user manual of the relevant user program.